 Approximately 76% of Aquatic Center users reside outside of the City limits and therefore do not contribute property taxes for operation and maintenance of the facility.
 For this reason, the County Board of Supervisors has regularly agreed to provide financial aid to the City to support a full aquatic program at the facility.
-In 2022, the City increased their request from \$20,000 to \$76,500 which is approximately 76% of the overall pool maintenance and operation costs (City of Placerville, 2022).
+In 2022, the City increased their request from \$20,000 to \$112,568 reflecting the 76% cost share (City of Placerville, 2022).
+The County disagreed with some of the costs included and reduced the amount to \$76,500.
+This amount includes direct maintenance and operations costs and does not include any administration or overhead costs.
+The City has stated this does not accurately reflect the 76% usage by County residents (City of Placerville, 2023).
 This additional funding was approved by the Board of Supervisors on June 7, 2022 by Resolution No. 078-2022.